thunderbird89/esf/stories/story-knock-knock.md

 > "We had good instructors," he said.

 > "And you had courage," Wright replied.
 "Don't sell yourselves short.
 The Federation's been fighting in space for decades.
 You've been training for eighteen months.
-The fact that you're sitting here, eating dinner, having this conversation—that's not luck.
+The fact that you're sitting here, eating dinner, having this conversation - that's not luck.
 That's skill and bravery."

 Before anyone could respond, the general conversation in the canteen began to quiet.
 Miguel looked up to see three figures entering from the main corridor.

 Admiral Trager, the commander of Third North Fleet who'd brought nineteen warships to turn the tide.
 Commander Sarah Chen, who'd held Galileo Station together through eight hours of siege.
-And walking beside them, a holographic projection that had to be HARBINGER—the AI's geometric avatar floating at human height, pulsing a steady blue.
+And walking beside them, a holographic projection that had to be HARBINGER - the AI's geometric avatar floating at human height, pulsing a steady blue.

 The canteen went silent as the three of them moved to the center of the room.